indykiss/DataStructures-Algos/Topics/Graphs.md

 In DIRECTED graphs, ie ones with the arrows, there are in-degrees and out-degrees, referring to the arrows pointing to that node and arrows pointing out of that node.

-Pros: Really good when there's connections: Facebook users and friends, cities and highways, etc.
+Pros: Really good when thee's connections: Facebook users and friends, cities and highways, etc.

 Cons: Not super time efficient.
 Bad at scaling.
 Most graphs are minimum of O(n* lg(n)) time efficiency.